Ai Accountant

 Template governance system

-Assign owners for categories, show last reviewed dates, keep change logs with regulatory references, and maintain version control with the last three versions readily accessible.
+Assign owners for categories.
+Show last reviewed dates.
+Keep change logs with regulatory references.
+Maintain version control with the last three versions readily accessible.

 Developing your best practices database